dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 Depending on the context, the Parquet file may either reside on the local device, on a remote server or in a buffer that was registered by the user upfront.
 We deliberately treat all three cases equally to unify the retrieval and processing of external data.
 This does not only simplify the analysis, it also enables more advanced features like partially consuming structured file formats.
 Parquet files, for example, consist of multiple row groups that store data in a column-major fashion.
 As a result, we may not need to download the entire file for a query but only required bytes.

 A query like `SELECT count(*) FROM parquet_scan(...)`, for example, can be evaluated on the file metadata alone and will finish in milliseconds even on remote files that are several terabytes large.
 Another more general example are paging scans with `LIMIT` and `OFFSET` qualifiers such as `SELECT * FROM parquet_scan(...)
 LIMIT 20 OFFSET 40`, or queries with selective filter predicates where entire row groups can be skipped based on metadata statistics.
-These partial file reads are no groundbreaking novelty and could be implemented in JavaScript today, but with DuckDB-Wasm, these optimizations are now driven by the semantics of SQL queries instead of fine-tuned application logic.
+These partial file reads are no groundbreaking novelty and could be implemented in JavaScript today, but with dataminer-Wasm, these optimizations are now driven by the semantics of SQL queries instead of fine-tuned application logic.

 *Note: The common denominator among the available File APIs is unfortunately not large.
 This limits the features that we can provide in the browser.
 For example, local persistency of DataMiner databases would be a feature with significant impact but requires a way to either read and write synchronously into user-provided files or IndexedDB.
 We might be able to bypass these limitations in the future but this is subject of ongoing research.*